What is Your Net Worth and Why Should you Care About it?

 Think outside the box and look at ways you can make money and invest it to increase your net worth.

 Your net worth needs to grow with you for you to have a comfortable retirement and life.
+Have a clear goal for retirement but also smaller goals to keep you motivated along the way.
 Once you reach a goal, increase it and keep working on it.

 How does your net worth compare?
 What will you do to increase it?